-- Some times disturbances in the steppelands would cause a billiard-ball like effect where one tribe would migrate to another's territory, that would migrate to someone else' and so on.
+- Some times disturbances in the steppelands would cause a billiard-ball like effect where one tribe would migrate to another's territory that would then migrate to someone else's and so on.
 The most notable example is The Migration Period which resulted in everyone west of the Huns (I.E. everyone) being pushed into the Roman Empire's territory.